 U-Multirank makes it possible for users to compare universities in their own way by creating personalised rankings.

 By enabling users to specify individual universities or the type of institutions they wish to compare (in terms of the activities they are engaged in), they can create ‘like-with-like’ comparisons, which allow for more meaningful results.
-Users can then decide which areas of performance to include in the comparison of the selected group of universities, using any of our 30+ performance indicators, across five dimensions: teaching & learning, research, knowledge transfer, international orientation and regional engagement.
+Users can then decide which areas of performance to include in the comparison of the selected group of universities, using any of our 30+ performance indicators, across five dimensions: teaching and learning, research, knowledge transfer, international orientation as well as regional engagement.

 Unlike traditional rankings, U-Multirank never produces composite scores because there is no sound methodological justification for ‘adding up’ the scores of diverse individual measures, or for weighting them to produce a single composite score as used in league tables.

 This is just one way that traditional league table approaches misrepresent the true picture of quality and diversity.
 Another is that they tend to exaggerate differences in performance between universities, creating a false impression of exactness (for instance, suggesting that number 27 in a list must be ‘better’ than number 29, whereas in fact differences in scores may be both negligible and influenced more by methodology than performance).

 U-Multirank aims to correct the ‘football-league’ mentality of over-simplified league tables and instead provides transparent, statistically sound and fair comparisons.